Education - Special Education

 2. Other health impairment – The umbrella term “other health impairment” covers conditions that limit a child’s strength, energy or alertness.
 One example is an attention issue like ADHD.

 3. Autism spectrum disorder (ASD) – ASD is a developmental disability.
 It covers a wide range of symptoms and skills, but mainly affects a child’s social and communication skills.
 It can also impact behavior.

-4. Emotional disturbance – Children covered under the term “emotional disturbance” can have a number of mental disorders.
+4. Emotional disturbance – Children covered under the term “emotional disturbance” can have some mental disorders.
 They may include anxiety disorder, schizophrenia, bipolar disorder, obsessive-compulsive disorder and depression.
 (Some of these issues may also be covered under “other health impairment.”)

-5. Speech or language impairment – The umbrella term “speech or language impairment” covers a number of communication problems.
+5. Speech or language impairment – The umbrella term “speech or language impairment” covers some communication problems.
 Those include stuttering, impaired articulation, language impairment or voice impairment.